2024-2025

 ‘Terry Pratchett’ and ‘Discworld’ are registered trademarks

-The Dining Room will feature as this year’s installation of Studio Nights from 18 to 24 May at 7:30 at the Warehouse Studio Theatre.
-Doors will open at 7:00.
-In addition to a great selection of drinks, the bar will feature an American-themed bake sale of snacks and goodies before and after the show as well as during a slightly extended intermission.
+This is a Studio Nights production – which means that in addition to a great selection of drinks, the bar will feature an American-themed bake sale of snacks and goodies before and after the show as well as during a slightly extended intermission!

 Post expires on Sunday May 25th, 2025